League City, Texas: Arts and culture

-Public library

 The Helen Hall Library, a member of the Galveston County Library System, is operated by the city and located at 100 West Walker Street.
 The League City Public Library was renamed after Hall in 1985.
 During that year a $2.5 million bond to expand the 7000 sqft library passed.
 The library received a two-story adult services wing and a renovation of the original structure, which housed the children's and audio-visual services sections; the projects were completed by 1988.
 As of 2008 Hall, with 29000 sqft of space, is the largest and busiest unit of the Galveston County Library System.

-Circa 2019 the library's history club began operations.
+Circa 2019, the library's history club began operations.
 It meets once per month.
 As of 2021, according to the librarian specializing in history, Caris Brown, the history club had a number of people going to meetings despite the effect of the COVID-19 pandemic in Texas.

-In 2022 two League City city council members created a resolution which would have a board of 15 people decide whether content is obscene, and if so, prevent the library from having tax dollars to house said material ruled obscene.
+In 2022, two League City city council members created a resolution which would have a board of 15 people decide whether content is obscene, and if so, prevent the library from having tax dollars to house said material ruled obscene.